Quasi-locality for \'{e}tale groupoids: Compactly supported and quasi-local operators for groupoids

 \section{Compactly supported and quasi-local operators for groupoids}

 In this section, we introduce the key notion of this paper, \emph{i.e.}, compactly supported and quasi-local operators for groupoids.
-Moreover, we show that the reduced groupoid $C^*$-algebra can be recovered by equivariant compact supported operators.
+Moreover, we show that the reduced groupoid $C^*$-algebra can be recovered by equivariant and compactly supported operators.

 \begin{definition} Let $\G$ be a locally compact \'{e}tale groupoid and $K\subseteq \G$.
 For $f,g\in C_{b}(\G)$, we say that $f$ and $g$ are \emph{$K$-separated} if $\big(K\cdot \supp(f)\big)\cap \supp(g)=\emptyset$ and $\supp(f)\cap \big(K\cdot \supp(g)\big)=\emptyset$, \emph{i.e.}, $\gamma_{2}\gamma_{1}^{-1}\notin K$ and $\gamma_{1}\gamma_{2}^{-1}\notin K$ for any $\gamma_1 \in \supp(f)$ and $\gamma_2 \in \supp(g)$ with $\s(\gamma_1) = \s(\gamma_2)$. \end{definition}